-2024 Enterprise Asset Management Plan Investments in Peel's infrastructure
+2025 Enterprise Asset Management Plan

+Investments in Peel's infrastructure

+Executive Summary

-Executive Summary Maintaining existing assets in a state of good repair and building new infrastructure which meets current and future needs is critical to the success of the Region of Peel.
-The Region's infrastructure is necessary to provide service levels that the public expects, achieve Term of Council Priorities, and realize the vision of the Region of Peel as a Community for Life.1 The Region's infrastructure has a replacement value of approximately \$42.6 Billion.
-The Region is committed to being a strong steward of the public's infrastructure assets.
-These assets allow the Region to provide high quality and affordable municipal services to the Peel community.
-The Region uses a risk-based approach to asset management.
-This approach is integrated with the Region's Strategic Plan and the Long Term Financial Planning Strategy and supports the desired service outcomes and the long term goal of a Community for Life.
+Maintaining existing assets in a state of good repair and building new infrastructure which meets current and future needs is critical to the success of Peel Region.
+Peel's infrastructure is necessary to provide service levels that the public expects, achieve Term of Council Priorities, and realize the vision of the Peel Region as a Community for Life.1

+Peel's infrastructure has a replacement value of approximately \$50.7 billion.
+Peel is committed to being a strong steward of the public's infrastructure assets.
+These assets allow Peel Region to provide high quality and affordable municipal services to Peel community.

+Peel uses a risk-based approach to asset management.
+This approach is integrated with the Peel's Strategic Plan and the Long Term Financial Planning Strategy and supports the desired service outcomes and the long term goal of a Community for Life.

 Current State of the Infrastructure

+2025 Good2

-The Region's goal is to achieve an overall infrastructure status of 'Good'.
-The 2024 Rating is in line with this goal due to several factors: - The Region's comprehensive asset management policy and strategy for long range, strategic planning of its infrastructure requirements - Steady and prudent levels of reinvestments to maintain state of good repair - Council's priority to maintain the Region's assets in a state of good repair without incurring long term debt 1 Appendix I Line of Sight shows the link between a single asset and the "Community for Life" vision of the Strategic Plan.
-2 Descriptions of the Infrastructure Risk Management Scores are included in Appendix II Reading Guide Reinvestment Plan Reinvestments of \$4,795.2 Million are included in the 10-year Capital Plan. \$2,951.5 Million of this will be required to be funded through Utility Rates and \$1,843.7 Million will be required to be funded through Property Taxes unless alternate funding sources are identified or confirmed and validated for on-going availability.
+Peel's goal is to achieve an overall infrastructure status of 'Good'.
+The 2025 Rating is in line with this goal due to several factors:

+- Peel's comprehensive asset management policy and strategy for long range, strategic planning of its infrastructure requirements - Steady and prudent levels of reinvestments to maintain state of good repair - Council's priority to maintain Peel's assets in a state of good repair without incurring long term debt

+1 Appendix I Line of Sight shows the link between a single asset and the "Community for Life" vision of the Strategic Plan.

+2 Descriptions of the Infrastructure Risk Management Scores are included in Appendix II Reading Guide

+Reinvestment Plan

+Reinvestments of \$5,555.5 million are included in the 10-year Capital Plan. \$3,100.2 million of this will be required to be funded through Utility Rates and \$2,455.3 million will be required to be funded through Property Taxes unless alternate funding sources are identified or confirmed and validated for on-going availability.

 These planned reinvestments are in line with the forecasted infrastructure reinvestment needs.

 Long Term Forecast

 Figure 1.
-100 Year SoGR Forecast (Uninflated) in millions As shown in Figure 1 above, Peel's infrastructure reinvestment needs are projected to rise steadily over the next 70 years.
+100 Year SoGR Forecast (Uninflated) in millions

+As shown in Figure 1 above, Peel's infrastructure reinvestment needs are projected to rise steadily over the next 70 years.
 While tax-funded infrastructure demands are expected to level off in the next 20 years, the need for utility rate-funded infrastructure will continue to grow.
-This is largely because most of the water and wastewater systems, which make up about 77% of the Peel's asset replacement value, are still relatively new.
+This is largely because most of the water and wastewater systems, which make up about 80% of Peel's asset replacement value, are still relatively new.
 As these systems age, they will require increasingly frequent and substantial reinvestments to maintain and upgrade them.

+Financing Plan

-Financing Plan Peel's Long Term Financial Planning Strategy promotes a "Pay as You Go" philosophy for state of good repair financing and discourages the use of debt to fund such work.
+Peel's Long Term Financial Planning Strategy promotes a "Pay as You Go" philosophy for state of good repair financing and discourages the use of debt to fund such work.

 To ensure the sustainability of Peel's services, the state of good repair of its capital assets is closely monitored and evaluated regularly.
 Like most municipalities, having sufficient funds to maintain infrastructure is a primary concern, which is why Peel conducts 20-year reviews of its infrastructure condition, following a Council direction from 2014, to ensure adequate capital reserves.

-Council approved increases in the dedicated capital reserve contributions of 5.3% from the utility rates and 1.0% from the tax rate as part of the 2024 Budget.
+Council approved increases in the dedicated capital reserve contributions of 5.3% from the utility rates and 1.0% from the tax rate as part of the 2025 Budget.